Bible Study and Other Opportunities for spiritual growth

 A local board of directors working with its administrator, Jessica Hardy, ensure that every budget dollar is maximized.
 Staff members come from the Work Study Program at Howard Payne University, minimizing payroll costs.
 Latch Key enjoys funding from Brown County United Way, local foundations, churches like UPC, and generous individuals.

-More information is available on its website.
+More information is available at the website below.